sarahhe05/Major-Power-Outage-Analysis/README.md

 These features were chosen because they are available at the start of the outage and provide key context for predicting severity.
 For instance, `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` help identify factors like storms or equipment failure, while `TOTAL.CUSTOMERS` and `POPULATION` indicate the potential scale and impact.
 The **time of prediction** will be at the start of the outage.
 By using these features with logistic regression, the model aims to predict whether an outage will be severe, aiding timely decision-making to mitigate its impact.

 ## Baseline Model
+Our baseline model aims to predict the severity of power outages using the selected features from the dataset.
+The model incorporates a mix of categorical and numerical features to capture diverse information about the outages.
+Below is the breakdown of feature types used:

+**Categorical (Nominal) Features**
+- `U.S._STATE`
+- `CLIMATE.CATEGORY`
+- `CAUSE.CATEGORY`
+- `CLIMATE.REGION`

+These features were encoded using one-hot encoding to transform them into a format suitable for the logistic regression model.

+**Temporal Feature**
+- `OUTAGE.START`

+This feature was processed to extract a meaningful component, hour of day, which might correlate with outage severity.

+**Numerical Features**
+- `TOTAL.CUSTOMERS`
+- `POPULATION`
+- `TOTAL.REALGSP`
+- `TOTAL.PRICE`
+- `TOTAL.SALES`
+- `PC.REALGSP.STATE`
+- `POPDEN_URBAN`

+### Model Performance
+The baseline model was evaluated using logistic regression, and its performance was assessed using a train-test split to ensure that results reflect the model's ability to generalize to unseen data.
+The metrics used to evaluate performance were **accuracy**, **precision**, and **recall**, which help measure overall correctness and the ability to identify severe outages effectively.

+- **Accuracy:** 0.70
+- **Precision:** 0.52
+- **Recall:** 0.08

+Although the accuracy seems acceptable, the low precision and recall indicate that the model struggles to identify severe outages effectively.
+This suggests that the baseline model is insufficient for practical use in its current form.
+However, these results provide a starting point for improvement, and we aim to enhance performance through better feature engineering and hyperparameter tuning.

 ## Final Model
 ## Fairness Analysis